solter/basicJenkinsDockerizedPipeline/.github/ISSUE_TEMPLATE/feedback--missing.md

 # Project Requirement
-[Please specify which project requirement is not met due to the missing content]
+[Please specify which project requirement is not met due to the missing content] (The assignment requirements have been captured as issues with the requirment label.
+Link to filter: [Project Requirements](../labels/requirement))

 # Content
 [Specify what is missing that is necessary for the project]